tbensky/PhysicsLabs/README.md

 ### Data taking

-Gamma-ray waiting times.
-See https://github.com/tbensky/PhysicsLabs

 In the `Data` folder you'll find two files:
 1. `cps.csv:` this contains over 8,000 counts/second measured using a scalar for a Cs137 source.
 1. `wait_times.csv:` contains osver 8,000 microsecond wait times, measured by the Arduino, between successive pulses coming from the SCA.

 ### Data Analysis

-* Histograms of the counts/second and waiting times should be made to expose the distribution in the numbers.
+* Histograms of the counts/second and waiting times should be made to reveal any distribution in long list of numbers.
 * The counts/second should be normally distributed.
 * The waiting times should show a [negative exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
-* Data analysis should reveal a definitive connection between the fit parameters for both data sets.
+* Data analysis should reveal a definitive connection between the fit parameters from each data sets.

 ## Lab 9: Magnetic Torque